 Maues was originally diagnosed in St. Louis, where she lived at the time.
 She received chemotherapy infusions close to home while she was pregnant, and although she experienced back and chest pain, imaging or scans could not be safely performed during her pregnancy.

-Max was born on July 30, 2013.
+Max was born in July 2013.
 “He had a full head of hair, and I was still bald from chemo,” recalls Maues.
 At this point, doctors could safely examine Maues to uncover the source of her pain — at which point they discovered that her cancer had spread to her brain, liver, and bones.

 Quitting her job as an economist, Maues stayed home with Max and focused on her new treatment regimen.
 Because of the seriousness of her condition, she also began contacting metastatic breast cancer specialists nationwide.
 When the metastases on her brain seemed to have returned after surgery and radiation, her search zeroed in on experts in that area.
 Maues learned that Dana-Farber handled a great number of patients with brain metastases, and that Lin was “the best” at treating them.
 Intrigued, Maues came to Boston with full support from her St. Louis oncologist.